carolinebuske/Weather/weather/README.md

 - Box plot of average rainfall by month
 - Bar graph of average rainfall by month
 - Bar graph of the proportion of days that received precipitation by month
+- Analysis can be found in Weather_Data.ipynb in the code folder
+- The clean data files are portland_rain.csv and seattle_rain.csv in the data folder
 ---

 ## Authors
 Caroline Buske